 - Crucially it also highlights the protective factors for everyone to embed a collective culture of wellbeing.

-You will leave the webinar with a greater understanding and awareness of this illness, and empowered with strategies to prevent it.
+You leave the webinar with a greater understanding and awareness of this illness, and empowered with strategies to prevent it.

 - The session is grounded in science and evidence